xyOz-dev/OpenRouter/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a custom license that allows free use but prohibits commercial sale - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing